 As recently as 2012, Georgia saw more than 130 motorcycle crashes which were fatal.
 This number is down a bit from the previous five-year average of 150, but the 2012 total is still well within the normal range.
 The takeaway from this according to motorcycle wreck lawyers is that unless things change drastically on our roads, the number of motorcycle crashes is not likely to change very much.

 Of these motorcycle fatalities, eight were due to drivers failing to wear a helmet.
 Helmets are mandatory in the state of Georgia, as any motorcycle accident lawyer near Alpharetta, GA can tell you.
-Even still, every year there are motorcycle deaths which could have been prevented with the proper use of a helmet.
+Even still, every year there are motorcycle deaths that could have been prevented with the proper use of a helmet.
 On average, 79 lives every year are saved by Georgia’s helmet law, and any Alpharetta motorcycle accident attorney will tell you that this singular safety step is essential to safety on a motorcycle.

 The Common Causes of Motorcycle Accidents